Babes in the Woods & Hike ‘n’ Seek Scavenger Hunts

 We hope you will consider supporting the Friends by becoming a member!
 Our Events Calendar includes all Babes in the Woods and Hike ‘n’ Seek hikes, and meeting times and locations are included in the calendar entry for each hike.

-What’s happening during Phase II of reopening?
+What’s happening during the pandemic?

 We continue the Babes in the Woods hikes, but we don’t think we’ll be able to safely have the Hike ’n’ Seeks.
 Check out the Friends’ summer camp offerings.